-Short-term cost-cutting measures have helped companies survive the ever-changing business landscape until 2020, but these rapid solutions could lead to a collapse in 2021.
+Short-term cost-cutting measures have helped companies survive the ever-changing business and competitive landscape analysis until 2020, but these rapid solutions could lead to a collapse in 2021.
 According to Gartner’s analysis, companies are reporting a 7.3% decrease in IT spending across all industries compared to the previous year.
 In perspective until 2021.
 Expenditure is expected to increase by 4.3%, but companies will rely on cost-cutting to realize the benefits of additional cash flow.
+Learn about cost optimization plan!

 1. Determine the crisis phase and take action